 To demonstrate its commitment to furthering the project, the industrial partner must contribute cash to the direct project costs in an amount at least equal to the amount requested from NSERC.
 NSERC will match the cash contribution of the partner up to a maximum of $12,500.
 Any portion of the cash contribution that the university requests as overhead will not be matched.
 In-kind contributions are also required to reflect the company’s ongoing involvement in the project, but will not be matched by NSERC.
 The company’s cash contribution is normally required within 30 days of an award decision.
 Company cash contributed before the proposal is submitted may be used to start the project.
 Only funds available as of the date the application was received at NSERC can be leveraged.
 NSERC funds cannot be applied to expenses incurred before a project was approved.
 The limitations described in the Eligible Expenses section apply to Engage Plus Grants as well.

 The application procedures are the same as described, but must also include a summary of the progress achieved within the original Engage project as well as a clear explanation of the goals of the Engage Plus Grant and their relationship with the results obtained to date.
 Accordingly, applications for an Engage Plus Grant will be accepted only within the final month of the Engage Grant or within the six-month period following the end of the grant.
-The industrial partner must provide an updated letter of support that addresses the points listed in the Application Procedures, as well as outlining assessment of progress to date, and the industrial partner’s expectations for the Engage Plus project.
+The industrial partner must provide an updated letter of support that addresses the points listed in the Application Procedures section, as well as outlining assessment of progress to date, and the industrial partner’s expectations for the Engage Plus project.

-Contact the regional office in your area.
+For university-based applicants (Engage Grants for universities), contact the NSERC regional office in your area.